 Statement from WHE to address the “rumor mill.”

 Laura Leigh is acting as a volunteer.
 She is not receiving a paycheck, a bonus or contract payments.
 She is not “selling her photos to BLM.”
-Leigh is working very hard are in multiple cities as a volunteer.
+Leigh is working very hard at multiple cites as a volunteer.
 When Leigh does field work, as a volunteer, she takes photos like she always does.
 She gives them to BLM because she took them while in the field doing work as a volunteer, and keeps copies for her own database.

 Now can we all get back to advocating the best we can?

 Nevada BLM and Wild Horse Advocacy Organization Take a Step, Together

 (Reno, NV) Last week the Nevada State Office of the Bureau of Land Management (BLM) and Wild Horse Education (WHE) founder, Laura Leigh, came to an agreement on cooperative efforts to address multiple facets of the state’s wild horse and burro range management program.
 This agreement is the result of more than two years of talks between the agency and Leigh on creating volunteerism and partnerships within the program.